 You do not need to use short-lived channel access tokens that are issued using the /v2/oauth/accessToken endpoint.
 Instead you can use a long-lived channel access token.

 # Long-lived channel access token

 A long-lived channel access token is an access token for the Messaging API that has no expiration date.

-You can issue a long-lived channel access token from the Basic Settings tab by selecting a channel from the Channels in console.
+You can issue a long-lived channel access token from the Messaging API tab by selecting a channel from the Channels in the LINE Developers console.

 You can reissue a long-lived channel access token at any time.
 When you do, the current token becomes invalid.
 If you need extra time to update the access token in your app, you can delay the time the current access token becomes invalid by up to 24 hours.